How the Irish celebrated Thanksgiving in New York and dressed up as ragamuffins.

 This begging as ragamuffins on Thanksgiving Day became a forgotten tradition by the 1950s replaced by trick-or-treating on Halloween.
 By that time our Thanksgiving mornings were taken up with touch football on the streets followed by watching the annual football game between the Green Bay Packers and the Detroit Lions on our black and white 13-inch Emerson TV.

 By mid-afternoon of Thanksgiving Day, our Irish aunts and uncles and cousins arrive for the big dinner.
 They come clomping up the stairs to our 5th-floor apartment, Cushman’s cakes in hand.
-My mother’s brother John and his family arrive along with Mom’s sister Margaret and her family, and my father’s sister Amelia with her family, and just off the boat from County Sligo, my father’s 20-year-old niece Dolores McLoughlin who has come to live with our family in New York.
+My mother’s brother John and his family arrived along with Mom’s sister Margaret and her family, and my father’s sister Amelia with her family, and just off the boat from County Sligo, my father’s 20-year-old niece Dolores McLoughlin who has come to live with our family in New York.

 All are greeted heartily, the men in shirts and ties, the women in their Sunday best and all the cousins together again.
 After drinks served by my uncle John, who is the bartender at the local Leo Sullivan’s Saloon, we all settle down for the big meal.
-At table, we look a bit like the family in Norman Rockwell’s painting of a bountiful Thanksgiving, though I knew nothing of that famous picture in those days.
-The picture we had hanging on our wall was Millet’s painting of The Angelus — two peasants, a man and a woman, bowed in a noon-time thanksgiving prayer in the middle of a potato field.
+At the table, we look a bit like the family in Norman Rockwell’s painting of a bountiful Thanksgiving, though I knew nothing of that famous picture in those days.
+The picture we had hanging on our wall was Millet’s painting of The Angelus — two peasants, a man, and a woman, bowed in a noon-time thanksgiving prayer in the middle of a potato field.

 Few activities my mother enjoyed more than that of the hostess of a dinner party for friends and family.
 She joyed in bringing people together, serving them their favorite cocktail, providing plentiful food and stimulating conversations between people.
 Once seated at a table heavy with turkey stuffed with mushrooms, whipped sweet potatoes with marshmallows, green beans with almonds, mashed turnips, and juicy cranberries, one of the guests invariably would say: